stelzinga/MF/Management_Framework-Appendix.md

 - Governmental agencies like regulators may need to be informed if the Activities pertain to regulations.
 Early notification is always better than after the fact.
 - Staff may be told to not perform certain Processes so as to offload stress on the Network or Server Apps.

-The Crisis handling should use the CMM as much as possible as it saves time.
-A good Crisis Handling is characterised by swift decision, marked by lack of doubt, due to the Crisis Preparation.
+The Crisis Handling should use the CMM as much as possible as it saves time.
+A good Crisis Handling is characterised by swift decision, marked by lack of doubt, which is due to the Crisis Preparation.

-Roles & Responsibilities
+#### Crisis Roles & Responsibilities
 Depending on the size of the Venture a Manager has an interest to delegate the BCM process and be involved only in the latter part (understanding the CMM, drawing conclusions and being able to handle a crisis).
 A Manager can also delegate the decisions to line-Managers which means they need to be involved in the Crisis Preparation and participate in Crisis Testing exercises that require their input.

 ### Further Considerations
 As mentioned the above is a Conceptual Framework.
 It has a strong Management focus.
 Professionals of BCM will notice that many subtleties are not addressed.
 This is intentional: Managers delegate the complexity and exhaustiveness to specialists.
 Nevertheless, the reality of BCM, particularly in heavily regulated companies (banks), companies that have very disruption sensitive services (streaming companies) is that there are far more details involved in BCM.
 Below follow several considerations when compared to the Conceptual Framework.

-Granularity of Unavailability
+#### Granularity of Unavailability
 As mentioned before, more granular Stress Levels of availability (or unavailability) can be devised e.g., 10%, 20% available etc., but that does not change the approach discussed here.
 In addition, although theoretically granularity may give an illusion of accuracy, the practicality of such granular Stress Levels remains is doubtful: more information does not lead to better decisions, particularly when the reliability of the information is doubtful.

-Criticality of Activities
+#### Criticality of Activities
 Little has been said about which Processes within Activities are more important than others.
 Some Processes or possibly even entire Activities may cease operating for considerable time without little or any consequences for any Impact Aspects.
 On the other hand, certain Processes or Activities may have serious consequences for one or more Impact Aspects and would therefore require more attention.
 Assessing the Criticality of Activities allows focusing only on those Components that require swift recovery in case of a Disaster.
 Difficulty of determining Criticality of Activities includes:
 - Criteria to use Criticality
 - How to label Criticality: low/medium/high, critical/non-critical?
 - Who decides: different Groups have different opinions.
 A Server App may be not important for one Group's Activity, but is for another Group's Activity.
 - Interdependence: even if a certain Server App is not deemed critical as such, it may provide input to another critical Server App.

-Complexity of Secondary Components
+#### Complexity of Secondary Components
 Modern technology has many forms of redundancy and some technologies simplify various aspects of the framework.
 Take for example a Server App.
 The Software runs on a Server.
 The Server can fail for different reasons, for example:
 - Disk failure: this can be made redundant by running the server in a RAID (Redundant Array of Independent Disk) setup which creates integrated Data redundancy within the Server App's hardware.
 - Electricity Failure: this can be mitigated by running the Server in a UPS (Uninterruptible Power Supply) setup.